-All faculty Granite State College are expected to review the following documents that outlines expectations:
+All faculty Granite State College are expected to review the following documents that outlines resources and expectations:

 In conjunction with the Faculty Expectations checklist above, this PDF of the Faculty Handbook is essential for all GSC faculty, and provides information about student profiles, academics, faculty, practices and policies, the GSC code of conduct, safety and emergency, campus locations, and administrative offices.
 This edition was released in August 2016.
 Updates from the 2015-2016 edition include: